Musunuri Nayakas: Rebellion

-Kapaya Nayaka (1333–1368) led a larger rebellion against the Tughluq rule, driving it out of Warangal in 1336.
+Kapaya Nayaka led a larger rebellion against the Tughluq rule, driving it out of Warangal in 1336.
 According to the Kaluvacheru grant of Anithalli, a female member of the Panta Reddi clan in 1423, Kapaya Nayaka was assisted by 75 Nayakas.
-The grant also states that Prolaya Vema Reddi was one among these 75 Nayakas.
+The grant also states that Prolaya Vema Reddi was one among these 75 Nayakas, but this is doubtful.
 (Note: The Kaluvacheru grant states that Prolaya Vema Reddi became independent after the death of Kapaya Nayaka in 1368.
 However, it is known that Vema Reddi was already independent by 1325.
 M. Somasekhara Sarma recognises the mistake in the record, but nevertheless believes that Vema Reddi acted as a subordinate of the Musunuri Nayakas, while M. Rama Rao states that they bore no relation to each other.)

 Muhammad bin Tughluq, who became the Sultan of Delhi in 1324, witnessed numerous rebellions starting in 1330, first in the immediate vicinity in the Ganga-Yamuna doab, which caused a famine in Delhi, and rebellions within ranks in Ma'bar (Madurai) and Bengal.
 It is possible that Kapaya Nayaka advanced in the direction of Warangal in this period, acquiring some of its territory.
 Consequently, Telangana was also counted among the rebellious territories.
 In 1334–35, the Sultan marched on Deccan in an attempt to quell the rebellions, but his army was struck by some kind of epidemic and the Sultan himself fell gravely ill.
 He was forced to retreat to Delhi via Daulatabad.
 It is said that about a third of his army perished due to the epidemic.

 Ferishta narrates that, around this time, Kapaya Nayaka approached the Hoysala ruler Veera Ballala III for assistance in evicting the Sultanate from Warangal.
 After consideration, assistance was offered.

 Bilal Dew [Ballala], convened a meeting of his kinsmen and resolved, first, to secure the forts of his own country. and then to remove his seat of government among the mountains.
 Krishn Naig [Kapaya Nayak] promised, on his part also, that when their plans were ripe for execution, to raise all the Hindoos of Wurungole and Telingana and put himself at their head....
 He (Bilal Dew) then raised an army and put part of it under the command of Krishn Naig, who reduced Wurungole and compelled Imad-ool-Moolk, the governor, to retreat to Dowlatabad [Daulatabad].